sy2002/QNICE-FPGA/doc/VGA_Features.md

 * Bits  7- 0 : Character value.
 Selects one of 256 possible characters (see Font RAM).

 Clearing of the entire Display RAM can be done by setting bit 8 of the `Command and Status Register`.
+This writes the value 0x0020 to all words in the display RAM, corresponding to a space character with default foreground and background.

 This bit auto-clears when the clearing has completed (in 64000/25.2 MHz = approximately 3 milliseconds).

 ## Font RAM
 The Font RAM is used when operating in text mode.
 Each of the 256 characters has an associated 8x12 bitmap, i.e. 8 pixels wide and 12 pixels high.
+The font is represented by 12 words (corresponding to each row of the bitmap) where in each word only bits 7-0 are used.

-The Font RAM has a size of 8 kB, addressed one byte at a time, i.e. addresses allowed in the range 0x0000 - 0x1FFF.
+The Font RAM has a size of 8 kW, i.e. addresses allowed are in the range 0x0000 - 0x1FFF.

 The first half of the Font RAM is read-only.
-This means it is not possible to clear/change the contents at addresses 0x0000 - 0x0FFF.
+This means it is not possible to clear/change the contents in the address range 0x0000 - 0x0FFF.
 If the user wants to make modifications to the default font, the software must copy the default font to addresses 0x1000 - 0x1FFF, and then edit the font there.

 The current Font used is controlled by the `Font offset` register.

 ## Palette RAM
 The Palette RAM is used when operating in 16-color modes (both text and hi-res graphics).

-The Palette RAM has a size of 64 words, addressed one word at a time, i.e. address allowed in the range 0x00 - 0x3F.
+The Palette RAM has a size of 64 words, i.e. addresses allowed are in the range 0x0000 - 0x003F.

 The first half of the Palette RAM is read-only.
-This means it is not possible to clear/change the contents at address 0x00 - 0x1F.
-If the user wants to make modifications to the default palette, the software must copy the default palette to addresses 0x20 - 0x3F, and the edit the palette there.
+This means it is not possible to clear/change the contents in the address range 0x0000 - 0x001F.
+If the user wants to make modifications to the default palette, the software must copy the default palette to addresses 0x0020 - 0x003F, and the edit the palette there.

 The current Palette used is controlled by the `Palette offset` register.